-The Singapore River, which cuts through the heart of the city, was for many decades the main artery of trade and commerce for the British.
-Today, the stately Victorian and neo-classical Roman structures still stand proudly along the river banks, but they jostle for space with the many concrete-and-glass skyscrapers that have shot up in more modern times.
+Singapore River cuts through the heart of the city and was for many decades the main artery of trade and commerce for the British.
+Today, the stately Victorian and neo-classical Roman structures still stand proudly along the riverbanks, but they jostle for space with the many concrete-and-glass skyscrapers that have shot up in more modern times.

-The best way to view many of the buildings, statues, monuments and museums that Singapore has inherited from its colonial past is to take a walk along the Singapore River, or a river-boat tour that starts at Clarke Quay.
-This half-hour tour costs SG$9 per adult and SG$4 per child, and leaves at 09:00 - 23:00 daily.
-You will be brought along the Singapore River on an old bum-boat, the kind that used to navigate up and down the river in colonial times.
+The best way to view many of the buildings, statues, monuments, and museums that Singapore has inherited from its colonial past is to take a walk along the Singapore River or a riverboat tour from Clarke Quay.
+This half-hour tour costs S$9 per adult and S$4 per child, and cruises between 9am and 11pm daily.
+You will be brought along the Singapore River on an old bumboat, the kind that used to navigate the river in colonial times.

 Heading upriver, you will see the historic Anderson and Cavenagh Bridges.
 Cavenagh Bridge, built in 1869 and now for pedestrians only, leads to Empress Place, which was named in honour of Queen Victoria.
 At Empress Place, you will find the elegant Victoria Concert Hall, where classical concerts by the Singapore Symphony Orchestra are held regularly.

-The imposing Empress Place building, built in1865, was once a court house and is now being refurbished to house the Second Wing of the Asian Civilisations Museum.
-Nearby, next to the river, is the spot where Raffles landed in Singapore.
-This event is commemorated by a another statue of Raffles, this time in white marble and built in 1972, set at the site where he first set foot on the island.
+The imposing Empress Place building, built in1865, was once a courthouse and is now being refurbished to house the Second Wing of the Asian Civilisations Museum.
+Nearby, next to the river, is the spot where Raffles landed.
+This event is commemorated by another Raffles statue in white marble, built in 1972, where he first set foot on the island.